 - 1. The pre-flight checklist is designed to help you fly safely and to ensure that you can shoot video during flight.
 Go through the full pre-flight checklist before each flight. - 2.
 Select the desired gimbal operation mode in DJI Fly. - 3.
-Shoot video when flying in N-mode or T-mode. - 4.
+Use Normal or Cine mode to record video. - 4.
 DO NOT fly in bad weather conditions such as when it is raining or windy. - 5.
 Choose the camera settings that best suit your needs. - 6.
-Perform flight tests to establish flight routes and to preview scenes. - 7.
-Push the control sticks gently to keep the aircraft movement smooth and stable.
+Perform flight tests to establish flight routes and to preview scenes.

-Make sure to place the aircraft on a flat and steady surface before takeoff.
+• Make sure to place the aircraft on a flat and steady surface before takeoff.
 DO NOT takeoff from your palm or while holding the aircraft with your hand.